Examples and Traps

 Typical Requirements

 When analyzing a solution, we need to find out what the system shall do, what processes it shall support, what data it shall store, or how the user interface shall look.
-Although stakeholders try to tell us these aspects, they often wrap them in the statements which hide the core information.
-Below we present examples of statements that need to be first analyzed to get the underlying requirements out of it.
+Although stakeholders try to explain these aspects, they often wrap them in statements that hide the core information.
+Below, we present examples of statements that need to be analyzed first to extract the underlying requirements.

 Requirements Leading to Functions